The Perfect Marriage and Much More: Combining Dimension Reduction, Distance Measures and Covariance: Methodological Innovations

-(Sz�kely and Rizzo 2005) propose a new class of consistent tests for comparing multivariate distributions based on Euclidean distance between sample elements.
+(Székely \& Rizzo 2005; End-note \ref{enu:The-Euclidean-distance}) propose a new class of consistent tests for comparing multivariate distributions based on Euclidean distance between sample elements.
 Applications include one-sample goodness-of-fit tests for discrete or continuous multivariate distributions in arbitrary dimension $d\geq1$.
-The new tests can be applied to assess distributional assumptions for many classical procedures in multivariate analysis. \textbf{(}Wald and Wolfowitz 1946) consider the problem of setting tolerance limits for normal distributions with unknown mean and variance.
-For a univariate distribution with a sample of $N$ independent observations, two functions $L_{1}$ and $L_{2}$ of the sample need to constructed such that the probability that the limits $L_{1}$ and $L_{2}$ will include at-least a given proportion $\gamma$ of the population is equal to a preassigned value $\beta$.
+The new tests can be applied to assess distributional assumptions for many classical procedures in multivariate analysis. \textbf{(}Wald \& Wolfowitz 1946) consider the problem of setting tolerance limits for normal distributions with unknown mean and variance.
+For a univariate distribution with a sample of $N$ independent observations, two functions $L_{1}$ and $L_{2}$ of the sample need to be constructed such that the probability that the limits $L_{1}$ and $L_{2}$ will include at-least a given proportion $\gamma$ of the population is equal to a preassigned value $\beta$.

 Suppose $X\sim N(\mu,\sigma^{2})$ has a normal distribution and lies within the interval $X\in(a,b),\;-\infty\leq a<b\leq\infty$.
 Then $X$ conditional on $a<X<b$ has a truncated normal distribution.
 Its probability density function, $f_{X}$, for $a\leq x\leq b$ , is given by